Harman Tarrant

 Harman John Tarrant (14 November 1844 – 10 September 1900) was an Irish-born Australian surgeon and politician.

 Tarrant was born in Belfast, the son of revenue collector Harman Tarrant and Elizabeth O'Callaghan.
 He trained as a medical doctor in Dublin, London, Paris and Edinburgh, and was a fellow of the Royal College of Surgeons.

 He emigrated to New South Wales, arriving in around 1868, running his medical practise in Kiama from 1869.
 On 10 August 1869 he married Frances Jane Hargraves, daughter of gold pioneer Edward Hargraves and they would have six children.
 He moved his practise to Sydney in 1879 and was appointed an honorary surgeon to the Sydney Hospital.

 In 1880 he was elected to the New South Wales Legislative Assembly for Kiama at the 1880 by-election.
 He was re-elected in 1880, 1882 and 1885, resigning in December 1886 due to the pressures of his professional practice as a surgeon.
-Tarrant was active in the Masonic movement, rising in 1887 to grand master of the Grand Lodge of New South Wales Freemasons, which had broken away from the Grand Lodges of England, Scotland and Ireland.
-He worked to reunite the lodges as the United Grand Lodge of New South Wales, with Lord Carrington, Governor of New South Wales, being elected the first grand master.
+Tarrant was active in the Masonic movement, rising in 1884 to grand master of the Grand Lodge of New South Wales Freemasons, which had broken away from the Grand Lodges of England, Scotland and Ireland.
+He worked to unite the lodges as the United Grand Lodge of New South Wales, with Lord Carrington, Governor of New South Wales, being elected the first grand master.
 In 1890 was appointed to the New South Wales Legislative Council, where he remained until his seat was declared vacant on 12 May 1896 because he had been absent for 2 complete sessions.